Jorge Soler Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

+- The 7.5 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in the league.

-- The Guardians have the 11th-ranked team ERA among all league pitching staffs (3.92).
+- The Guardians have the 12th-ranked team ERA among all MLB pitching staffs (3.97).

-- The Guardians allow the eighth-fewest home runs in baseball (18 total, 0.9 per game).
+- Guardians pitchers combine to give up the seventh-fewest home runs in baseball (19 total, 0.9 per game).

-- Bieber (1-0 with a 2.88 ERA and 18 strikeouts in 25 2/3 innings pitched) makes the start for the Guardians, his fifth of the season.

-- In his most recent outing on Sunday against the Washington Nationals, the righty threw six innings, allowing three earned runs while surrendering nine hits.
+- Allen makes his first start of the season for the Guardians.

+- The lefty is pitching in his MLB debut.
+He's 24 years old.

 © 2023 Data Skrive.
 All rights reserved.